System Procedure 3.36.1 Academic Programs

 An undergraduate certificate must not have emphases.

-All vocational and technical credits earned for a certificate must be applicable toward any available degree in the same program.
+All vocational and technical credits earned for a certificate must be applicable toward any available degree offered by the college in the same field of study.
+See Operating Instruction 3.36.1.4.

 At least one-third of the credits in the undergraduate certificate must be taught by the faculty recommending the award.
 This requirement may be decreased upon recommendation by the faculty and approval by the president of the college or university.